vhelin/wla-dx/doc/man/wlab.rst

 DESCRIPTION
 -----------

-WLAB converts binary files to WLA's byte definition strings and print it to the standard output.
+:manpage:`wla(1)` converts binary files to WLA's byte definition strings and print it to the standard output.

 EXAMPLES